Gloriosa Daisy, Black-Eyed Susan, Brown-Eyed Susan, Etc, Etc.

 Rudbeckia hirta ‘Denver Daisy’

 As of 12-26-21 when this page was last updated, Plants of the World Online still lists 24 accepted species in the Rudbeckia genus.
-Rudbeckia is a member of the Asteraceae Family with 1,679 genera (down one from last time I checked in January).
+Rudbeckia is a member of the plant family Asteraceae with 1,677 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in the family fluctuates often.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 This Black-Eyed Susan cultivar was bred by crossing native Rudbeckia hirta with Rudbeckia ‘Prairie Sun’ by Ernst Benary Seeds to commemorate the 150th anniversary of Denver, Colorado.

-Rudbeckia hirta is a native wildflower in most of the United States and we have an abundant supply on the farm.
+Rudbeckia hirta is a native wildflower in most of the United States and there is an abundant supply on the farm.
 They are very drought tolerant, but cultivars planted in flower beds appreciate a little extra water off and on.
 You for sure have to water them until they get well established.

 They like the sun and if you plant them early enough they have no problems once the heat of the summer arrives.
 If you plant them later, you may want to put them somewhere they will receive afternoon shade.